 Classic Chrome Plating offers traditional electroplating services on plastic, fiberglass and magnesium parts.
 We can handle almost any part, including automotive center caps, plastic motorcycle parts and magnesium engine covers.
 Shape and flexibility of the part may be a factor – please email us for more information.

 – A Note Regarding Plastic Chrome Plating Imperfections –

-Classic Chrome Plating makes every effort to avoid processing Plastic parts that contain blemishes or imperfections.
+Classic Chrome Plating makes every effort to avoid processing plastic parts that contain blemishes or imperfections.
 Often, we strip and will use electroplating services to chrome parts numerous times to achieve a presentable product.
 Unfortunately, plastic plating is extremely difficult to do and we cannot guarantee your finished product will be completely free of any imperfections, small bubbles or irregularities.

 In the event serious imperfections are noted, we will make every attempt to stop plating your items and notify you.
 When common problems exist, however, we will proceed with the electroplating process as usual.

 Thank you for your cooperation and please let us know if you have any questions.

 How Plastic Chrome Plating and Electroplating Services Work

-Modern techniques of chrome plating service to non-metal and plastic surfaces have evolved, but still reflect industry and time-proven methods.
+Modern techniques of electroplating services to non-metal and plastic surfaces have evolved, but still reflect industry and time-proven methods.

 These are the basic processing steps performed by Classic Chrome Plating when electroplating non metallic surfaces: